bgachara/bgachara.github.io/posts/databases.md

 ## Query Compilation and Code Generation

 - Optimization goals:
-  - Reduce Instruction count
-    - focus of this segment
-    - use fewer instructions to do the same amount of work.
+  - Reduce Instruction count: Use fewer instructions to do the same amount of work.
-  - Reduce Cycles per Instruction
+  - Reduce Cycles per Instruction: Execute more CPU instructions in fewer cycles.
-  - Parallelize Execution
+  - Parallelize Execution: Use multiple threads to compute each query in parallel.

 - Ref paper:`Compilation in the microsoft sql server hekaton engine`

-  - after minimizing disk i/o during query execution, only way to increase throughput is to reduce the number of instructions executed.
-    - to go 10x faster.
-DBMS must execute 90% fewer instructions.
-    - to go 100x faster, DBMS must execute 99% fewer instructions.*very hard*.
+- After minimizing disk i/o during query execution, only way to increase throughput is to reduce the number of instructions executed, To go 10x faster, DBMS must execute 90% fewer instruction while to go 100x faster, DBMS must execute 99% fewer instructions.*very hard*.

-- Obs:
-  - One way to achieve such a reduction in instructions is through code specialization
-  - This means generating code that is specific to a task in the DBMS.
-  - Most code is written to make it easy for humans to understand rather than performance.
+- One way to achieve such a reduction in instructions is through code specialization.
+This means generating code that is specific to a task in the DBMS.
+Most code is written to make it easy for humans to understand rather than performance.

-- Code specialization
+### Code specialization

-  - The DBMS generates code for any CPU-intensive task that has a similar execution pattern on different inputs
+- The DBMS generates code for any CPU-intensive task that has a similar execution pattern on different inputs.
   - Access Methods
   - Stored Procedures
   - Query Operator execution
   - Predicate Evaluation *most common
   - Logging Operations

+- For query-focused compilation, the DBMS specializes it after generating the physical plan for a query.

-  - Approaches:
+- Code specialization benefits
+  - Attribute types are known a priori, data access function calls can be converted to inline pointer casting.
+  - Predicates are known a priori, they can be evaluated using primitive data comparisons.
+  - No function calls in loops, allows the compiler to efficiently distribute data to registers and increase cache reuse.

-    - Transpilation
+- Code specialization methods
-      - Write code that converts a relational query plan into imperative language source code and then run it through a conventional compiler to generate native code.
+  - Transpilation: Write code that converts a relational query plan into imperative language source code and then run it through a conventional compiler to generate native code.
-    - JIT Compilation
-      - generate an IR of the query that the DBMS then compiles into native code.
+  - JIT Compilation: Generate an IR of the query that the DBMS then compiles into native code.

-- Hique - code generation
+### Hique: Holistic Code Generation

-  - ref paper:`generating code for holistic query evaluation`
+- ref paper:`Generating code for holistic query evaluation`
-  - For a given query plan, create a c/cpp program that implements that query's execution
-    - bake in all the predicates and type conversions
-  - Use an off-self compiler to convert the code into a shared object, link it to the DBMS process and then invoke the exec function.
+- For a given query plan, create a c/cpp program that implements that query's execution, bake in all the predicates and type conversions.
+Use an off-self compiler to convert the code into a shared object, link it to the DBMS process and then invoke the exec function.

-  - The generates query code can invoke any other function in the DBMS.
-This allows it to use all the same components as interpreted queries
+- The generated query code can invoke any other function in the DBMS.
+This allows it to use all the same components as interpreted queries, i.e network handlers, Buffer Pool Manager, Concurrency control, Logging / Checkpoints and Indexes.
+Debugging is also relatively easy because you step through the generated source code.
-    - Network Handlers
-    - Buffer Pool Manager
-    - Concurrency control
-    - Logging / Checkpoints
-    - Indexes
-  - Debugging is relatively easy because you step through the generated source code.
-  - Watch Query Compilation cost
-  - Hique does not support full pipelining.

 - Relational operators are a useful way to reason about a query but are not the most efficient way to execute it.
-- It takes a relatively long time to compile a c/cpp source file into executable code.
+It takes a relatively long time to compile a c/cpp source file into executable code.
+Hique also does not support full pipelining.

-- Hyper - JIT Query Compilation
+### Hyper - JIT Query Compilation

 - ref paper:`efficiently compiling efficient query plans for modern h/w`
-  - Compile queries in-memory into native code using LLVM toolkit
-    - emits LLVM IR.
+- Here we compile queries in-memory into native code using LLVM toolkit, instead of emitting Cpp code, Hyper emits LLVM IR.
-  - Aggressive operator function within pipelines to keep a tuple in CPU registers for as long as possible.
+- Aggressive operator fusion within pipelines to keep a tuple in CPU registers for as long as possible.
   - push-based vs pull-based.
   - data centric vs operator centric.
-  - Query compilation time grows super-linearly relative to the query size.
-    - no of joins
-    - no of predicates
-    - no of aggregates
-  - not a big issue with OLTP as opposed to OLAP workloads.
+- Query compilation time grows super-linearly relative to the query size, i.e no of joins, no of predicates, no of aggregations.
+It is not a big issue with OLTP as opposed to OLAP workloads.

-- Hyper - adaptive execution
+- Hyper: Adaptive Execution
   - ref paper:`adaptive execution of compiled queries`
-  - generate LLVMIR for the query and immediately start executingthe IR using an interpreter.
-  - Then the DBMS compiles the query in the background.
-  - When the compiled query is ready, seamlessly replace the interpretive execution
-    - for each morsel, check to see whether the compiled version is available.
+  - Generate LLVM IR for the query and immediately start executing the IR using an interpreter.
+Then the DBMS compiles the query in the background.
+When the compiled query is ready, seamlessly replace the interpretive execution, for each morsel, check to see whether the compiled version is available.

-- Real-world implementations
+### Real-world implementations

 - Custom
-    - System R.
-    - Actian Vector
+  - System R: ref paper: `A history and evaluation of system R`
-      - ref paper:`micro adaptivity in vectorwise`
+  - Actian Vectorwise: ref paper:`Micro adaptivity in vectorwise`
-    - Amazon Redshift
-      - ref paper:`amazon redshift re-invented`
+  - Amazon Redshift: ref paper:`Amazon Redshift re-invented`
   - Oracle
-    - Ms Hekaton
-      - ref paper:`compilation in the microsoft sql server hekaton engine`
+  - Ms Hekaton: ref paper:`Compilation in the microsoft sql server hekaton engine`
-    - SQLite
-      - converts a query plan into opcodes, then executes them in a custom VM.(bytecode engine)
+  - SQLite: converts a query plan into opcodes, then executes them in a custom VM(bytecode engine also known as Virtual Database Engine(VDBE).
+VM ensures queries execute the same in any possible environment.
-      - Virtual Database Engine(VDBE)
-      - VM ensures queries execute the same in any possible environment.
-    - TUM Umbra
-      - ref paper:`tidy tuples and flying start: fast compilation and fast execution of relational queries in umbra`*
+  - TUM Umbra: ref paper:`Tidy tuples and flying start: fast compilation and fast execution of relational queries in umbra`, `on another levle; how to debug compiling query engines`*

 - JVM-BASED
-    - Apache Spark
-      - ref paper:`spark sql: relational data processing in spark`
+  - Apache Spark: ref paper:`spark sql: relational data processing in spark`
   - Neo4j
   - Presto/Trino

 - LLVM
-    - Single store
-      - MemSQL programming language(MPL)
+  - Single store: MemSQL programming language(MPL)
   - VitesseDB
   - PostgesSQL 2018

 ## Concurrency Control Theory